-Criteria Specifications Measured Performance Passed Yes.
-SPS SIS Accuracy The User Range Error (URE) ≤7.8 m 95% Not all SVs < 7.8m High values most likely to be caused by ionospheric residuals (i.e. not SIS errors) Yes.
-SPS SIS rms ≤4 m Not all days <4m High values most likely to be caused by ionospheric residuals (i.e. not SIS errors) Yes.
-SPS SIS Integrity The SIS Integrity ≤1x10 -5 Probability Over Any Hour (<0.7 events per quarter) Events on 15 days Events most likely to be caused by ionospheric residuals (i.e. not SIS errors) SPS SIS Continuity ≥ 0.9998 Probability Over Any Hour 100% (no unscheduled outages on baseline) Yes

-Criteria Specifications Measured Performance Passed SPS SIS Availability SPS SIS Per-Slot Availability • ≥ 0.957 SPS SIS Constellation Availability • ≥ 0.98 Probability that at least 21 Slots out of the 24 Slots will be healthy • ≥ 0.99999 Probability that at least 20 Slots out of the 24 Slots will be healthy • ≥ 0.95 Probability that the Constellation will have at least 24 Operational Satellites 1) 99.9% per- Slot Availability (97% if consider missing PRN08) 2) 100% Constellation Availability 3) 100% probability that the number of operational satellite is larger than 24.
-Yes - even if consider loss of PRN08 meaning slot A3 is empty.
-PDOP Availability ≥ 98% global PDOP of 6 or less ≥ 88% worst site PDOP of 6 or less >99.8% availability on all days Yes SPS Position Service Availability ≥ 99% Horizontal Service Availability average location ≥ 90%Horizontal Service Availability worst-case location ≥ 99% Vertical Service Availability average location ≥ 90% Vertical Service Availability worst-case location 100% availability on all days Yes
+Criteria Specifications Measured Performance Passed SPS SIS Accuracy The User Range Error (URE) ≤7.8 m 95% All SVs < 7.8m Yes.
+SPS SIS rms ≤4 m All days <4m Yes.
+SPS SIS Integrity The SIS Integrity ≤1x10 -5 Probability Over Any Hour (<0.7 events per quarter) Events on 2 days Yes.
+Events most likely to be caused by ionospheric residuals (i.e. not SIS errors) SPS SIS Continuity ≥ 0.9998 Probability Over Any Hour 100% (no unscheduled outages on baseline) Yes SPS SIS Availability SPS SIS Per-Slot Availability • ≥ 0.957 SPS SIS Constellation Availability • ≥ 0.98 Probability that at least 21 Slots out of the 24 Slots will be healthy • ≥ 0.99999 Probability that at least 20 Slots out of the 24 Slots will be healthy • ≥ 0.95 Probability that the Constellation will have at least 24 Operational Satellites 1) 99.9% per- Slot Availability (97% if consider missing PRN08) 2) 100% Constellation Availability 3) 100% probability that the number of operational satellite is larger than 24.
+Yes - even if consider loss of PRN08 meaning slot A3 is empty for some of the period.

-Criteria Specifications Measured Performance Passed Positioning Accuracy ≤ 9 meters 95% All-in- View Global Average Horizontal Error (SIS Only) 1) <4 metres 95% Horizontal Error at the site 2) <12 metres 95% Vertical Error at the site Yes • ≤ 17 meters 95% All-in- View worst site Horizontal Error (SIS Only) • ≤ 15 meters 95% All-in- View Global Average Vertical Error (SIS Only) • ≤ 37 meters 95% All-in- View worst site Vertical Error (SIS Only)
+Criteria Specifications Measured Performance Passed PDOP Availability ≥ 98% global PDOP of 6 or less ≥ 88% worst site PDOP of 6 or less >99.8% availability on all days Yes SPS Position Service Availability ≥ 99% Horizontal Service Availability average location ≥ 90%Horizontal Service Availability worst-case location ≥ 99% Vertical Service Availability average location ≥ 90% Vertical Service Availability average location 100% availability on all days Yes Positioning Accuracy ≤ 9 meters 95% All-in-View Global Average Horizontal Error (SIS Only) ≤ 17 meters 95% All-in-View worst site Horizontal Error (SIS Only) ≤ 15 meters 95% All-in-View Global Average Vertical Error (SIS Only) ≤ 37 meters 95% All-in-View worst site Vertical Error (SIS Only) 1) Normally <4 metres 95% Horizontal Error at the site, with one day up to 8m 2) <10 metres 95% Vertical Error at the site Yes